cherumanoj05/cherumanoj05/README.md

 - 👋 Hi, I’m @cherumanoj05
 - 👀 I’m interested in Python and Frontend Development
-- 🌱 I’m currently learning PYTHON and Frontend Development
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me search manoj cheru on any social media...